 Important information for Ukrainian nationals:

-With the Ukraine Residence Permit Continued Validity Ordinance (UkraineAufenthFGV) of the Federal Ministry of the Interior of 28.11.2023 (amended on 22.11.2024), the continued validity of the residence permits issued and still valid on February 01, 2025 was ordered in accordance with Section 24 (1) of the Residence Act.
-All residence permits that meet these criteria remain valid until 04.03.2026.
+With the Ukraine Residence Permit Continued Validity Ordinance (UkraineAufenthFGV) of the Federal Ministry of the Interior of 28.11.2023 (amended on 22.11.2024), the continued validity of residence permits issued and still valid on February 01, 2025 was ordered in accordance with Section 24 (1) of the Residence Act.
+All residence permits that meet these criteria will remain valid until 04.03.2027.

 An application to extend the residence permit is not required in these cases.
 It is also not necessary to go to the Foreigners' Registration Office.
 Certificates confirming these facts cannot be issued due to the enormous workload at the Foreigners' Registration Office.
 You can find additional information here.